Inspiring youth to spark a change with Oxfam Novib

 The logo is designed with spark lines around it and acts as a visual identifier of the brand name and proposition.
 The spark lines can be added to other creative elements to emphasize the spark concept and build brand recognition.
 A halftone pattern was created for the target audience to add as an overlay on their own photos.
 It adds a gradient that makes visuals stand out with Spark’s brand colors.
 It’s designed in a simple and accessible PNG format that can be used by anyone.

 In the end, DPDK delivered a comprehensive brand manual containing all brand elements and guidelines.
 Logo, typography, color palettes, posters, GIFs, stickers, you name it.
-You can find out more about the brand assets we delivered by checking out the full case study.
 Each brand asset is easily accessible and customizable, so that youngsters are equipped to take action and ‘spark’ change.

 "The purpose of Spark is to amplify young voices and provide them with the tools to turn their ideas into actionable steps towards fighting climate change.
 We used this as the brand foundation and kept it in mind at every stage of the design process.
 As a result, the brand’s tone of voice and visual identity clearly communicate the brand’s mission: to spark change."